remla24-team12/app/README.md

 The `.gitignore` file specifies files that Git should ignore.
 In this project, IntelliJ IDEA project files (`*.iml`, `.idea`) are ignored.

 Please note that you might need to adjust the setup and run instructions based on the specific requirements of your project.

+## Note
+To run the docker compose locally, while building the images, will not work, unless you have access to a secret.
+The docker-compose is for development purposes.